jondavid-black/yaml-tools/docs/design.md

 Each field defined within a type has the following attributes:

 - name: str - The name of the field as it would appear in the yaml file.
+Default: none.
+- package (optional): str - The context of the data type.
+Default: none.
 - description (optional): str - The description of the field.
+Default: none.
 - type: type - The type of the field (primitive, enum name, or type name).
+Default: none.
-- required: bool - True (default) if the field must be present, otherwise false.
+- required: bool - True if the field must be present, otherwise false.
+Default: true.
+- unique: bool - True if the value must not repeat across all type usage within the package, otherwise false.
+Default: false.
+- default (optional): any - The default value for the field.
+It must be of the type defined in the `type` field.
+Default: none.

 YASL allows you to define lists (aka arrays) by adding `[]` after the type name in a field definition.
 Each list entry in the content will be validated based on the type specific attributes.